 Required Skill/ability 5: Demonstrated knowledge of Word and Excel and the willingness to learn new online tools and database programs as needed.

 Posting Position Title: Development Officer - Annual Giving

-Required Skill/ability 3: Highly motivated and energetic, ability to show initiative and work independently.
+Required Skill/ability 3: Highly-motivated and energetic with the ability to show initiative and work independently.

 Work Week: Standard (M-F equal number of hours per day)